 The Wayne County lifestyle includes living in small, quaint towns or wooded countryside along with quality health care, a low crime rate, great schools, and a plethora of cultural, educational and recreational resources.
 The proximity and influence of New York City and Philadelphia lend creative and diverse influences, providing opportunities not always enjoyed by more rural communities.

-Wayne County is paradise for outdoor enthusiasts.
+Wayne County is a paradise for outdoor enthusiasts.
 Two of Wayne County’s largest water areas are the Delaware River and Lake Wallenpaupack, which is shared by Pike County.
-Both offer boating, camping, fishing and wildlife observation.
+Both offer boating, camping, fishing, and wildlife observation.
 Lake Wallenpaupack encompasses 5,700 acres with 52 miles of Shoreline and is one of the Wayne County’s major natural resources.

 Alicia Kowalik, REALTOR® – Lake Wallenpaupack Area Homes for Sale & Real Estate – Wayne County PA – Call Today!
 (570) 470-5076

 Adjacent counties to Wayne County include Broome County, New York (north), Sullivan County, New York (northeast), Delaware County, New York (east), Pike County (southeast), Monroe County (south), Lackawanna County (southwest), and Susquehanna County (west).
 Click here for a directory of zip codes within Wayne County by city name.

 Wayne County is comprised of boroughs, townships, census-designated places, and unincorporated areas: